Hurricanes rarely make landfall on the Hawaiian islands, but tropical cyclones in the Pacific Ocean occasionally come

 Many people visit Hawaii during the designated hurricane season without being affected by any storms.
 Statistically, the chances of a hurricane or tropical storm hitting Hawaii during your visit are very slim.
 Still, there are choices you can make to lower the risk of a hurricane disrupting your vacation.
 For example, if you're traveling during hurricane season, and especially during the peak period, you might consider buying travel insurance.

-If you're traveling to a hurricane-prone destination, download the Hurricane app from the American Red Cross for storm updates and many other helpful features.
+If you're traveling during a particularly active hurricane season, download the Hurricane app from the American Red Cross for storm updates and many other helpful features.

 If you are in Hawaii during a storm, follow the guidance of the locals where you are staying.
 Some things to remember about weathering strong storms include:

 - Stay in the interior of the home or hotel room and away from the windows.

 - Keep a flashlight with you and extra batteries.

 - Stay out of floodwaters during and after heavy rain.
 It may be warm but don't go wading.
 The water may have hazardous materials in it or may carry disease.